-This legislation provides further information on how to provide a safe property to a Tenant and covers a number of different areas from lighting and heating, to contaminated land and fire safety.
+This legislation specifically the housing health and safety rating system, provides further information on how to provide a safe property to a Tenant and covers a number of different areas from lighting and heating, to contaminated land and fire safety.
 Landlords must ensure they comply with all elements of this.
+You must also comply with Homes (Fitness for Habitation) Act 2018.